box/box-swift-sdk-gen/docs/Ai.md

 ### Returns

-This function returns a value of type `AiAgentAskResponseOrAiAgentTextGenResponse`.
+This function returns a value of type `AiAgentAskOrAiAgentTextGen`.

 A successful response including the default agent configuration.
 This response can be one of the following two objects: